Pixel 7: Critical response

 Following the Pixel 7 and Pixel 7 Pro's reveal at the 2022 Google I/O, Sean Hollister of The Verge praised Google's development of a distinctive Pixel design language with the continuation of the Pixel 6 and Pixel 6a's camera bar.
 Both phones were well received after their launch.
 Julian Chokkattu of Wired and Max Buondonno of CNN Underscored lauded the phones' competitive pricing, displays, and camera capabilities.
 Dave LeClair of PCMag commended the Pixel 7's price and performance, while praising the Pixel 7 Pro's display and photography-related features.
 Gizmodo's Florence Ion acclaimed the phones' camera system, and Marques Brownlee highlighted their software features.
 Mark Knapp and Kevin Lee of IGN viewed the phones as marginally superior to the Pixel 6 series, but praised Google's refinements nonetheless.
-The Verge's Allison Johnson concurred, but found some of the new AI features "underwhelming".
+The Verge's Allison Johnson concurred, but found some new AI features “underwhelming”.
 Lisa Eadicicco and Andrew Lanxon of CNET hailed the phones' incremental improvements as a reflection of Google's successful product formula, praising their design and features but criticizing the battery life.
 Engadget reviewer Sam Rutherford had a more positive experience with battery life, also praising the phones' upgraded designs.
 Mashable's Alex Perry eulogized the larger phone's camera, but had reservations about the smaller Pixel 7 and lamented the loss of the Pixel 6 series' two-toned back design.
 Writing for TechRadar, Alex Walker-Todd applauded the Pixel 7's design and camera, while his colleague Philip Berne had mixed feelings about the Pixel 7 Pro's software features.

 Commercial reception

 During Google parent company Alphabet's quarterly earnings investor call in February 2023, Google and Alphabet CEO Sundar Pichai touted the Pixel 6a, 7, and 7 Pro as Google's "best-selling generation of phones", allowing Google to gain market share in all of its markets.
 Additionally, a survey conducted by market research firm Wave7 in January 2023 further indicated that the Pixel 7 series, especially the Pro model, experienced stronger numbers than the Pixel 6 series.
+The Pixel 7 series, alongside the Pixel 6a, were principally responsible for the Pixel's 87 % year-over-year growth globally.
+Data from the International Data Corporation showed that Google sold around 10 million Pixel phones during the 2022–2023 fiscal year.

+Successors

+The Pixel 7 and Pixel 7 Pro were succeeded by the Pixel 8 and Pixel 8 Pro in October 2023.